rafetefe/foobar_wine_drpc/README.md

 # foobar_wine_drpc
-Making Rich Precense of Foobar2000 working foobar that runs in linux wine.
+Making Discord Rich Precense of Foobar2000 work in for a foobar running linux wine.

 # Installation